JetBrains/kotlin-web-site/docs/topics/get-started-new.md

 Kotlin is a modern programming language that makes many developers happier.
 It's concise, safe, and interoperable.
 Pick it up and start building powerful applications immediately.

-> If you are at the very beginning and Kotlin is your first programming language, you can start with these [learning materials](learning-materials-overview.md).
+## Learn Kotlin fundamentals

->
+* If you're already familiar with one or more programming languages and want to learn Kotlin, start with these [Kotlin learning materials](learning-materials-overview.md).
-{type="note"}
+* If you are at the very beginning and Kotlin is your first programming language, you can start with reading the [Atomic Kotlin book](https://www.atomickotlin.com/atomickotlin/) or attending a Kotlin course.

 ## Create your powerful application with Kotlin